 For the primary function template, we can add a specialization for T

-= A, but a compler uses the regular function anyway.
-During overload
+= A, but a compiler uses the regular function anyway.
+During

-resolution, a compiler does not consider specializations, but only the
+overload resolution, a compiler does not consider specializations, but

-overloads of regular functions and overloads of primary function
+only the overloads of regular functions and overloads of primary

 #include <iostream>